isham077/peekey-candles-website/README.md

 ## 🤝 Built For

-This project was built for **Pee Key Candle Works And Trading** as a custom business solution to strengthen its online presence.
-Leveraging AI-assisted design and modern web technologies, the website provides a responsive, professional, and engaging experience that highlights the company's products and reflects its brand.
+This project was developed for Pee Key Candle Works And Trading to enhance its digital presence with a modern, custom-built website.
+Using AI-assisted design alongside contemporary web technologies, the site delivers a responsive, professional, and engaging user experience while effectively showcasing the company's products and reinforcing its brand identity.

 ---